foldfelis/Fetch.jl/README.md

 kdownload(dataset, pwd())
 ```

-And via url as well
+Or via the url of the home page of the dataset:

 ```julia
 using Fetch